hesingh/misc/ansible.md

 }
 ```

-We need to combine the two into one standard p4 program without special syntax like this:
+We need to combine the two into one standard p4 program as follows.

 ```p4
 parser vendor_parser {